-Some days, I feel if there could be more than that of my daily life.
+Some days, I feel that there could be more than that of my daily life.
 I get up in the morning and check my phone.
 Not just for the time but to see if I missed something while I was sleeping.
-I then dread over something that went wrong at work and then I dash to fix it.
+I then dread something that went wrong at work and then I dash to fix it.
 Work is well…work.
 Some days it’s very automatic, other days there is just too much going on.
 And that happens, I am back and it’s dark already.

 And then we took a vacation to Italy and saw how so many people do it there.
 You know…life.
 Italians say we don’t enjoy life.
 That’s quite true sometimes I believe.

 Never did I ever sit at a café at three in the afternoon and had wine.
 It has been a while since I sat with friends after work at home without an agenda.
 Or make food from scratch, the traditional way.
 There is so much more to life and it’s really very simple.